lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

       using the TBD algorithm.
 The MIC allows to check for errors in the reassembled IPv6 packet, while it also enables compressing the UDP checksum by use of SCHC.

-   The values for R, N, A and M are not specified in this document, and have to be determined by the underlying LPWAN technology.
+   The values for R, N, M and T are not specified in this document, and have to be determined by the underlying LPWAN technology.

 ## ACK format